 The minimum passing grade for each subject is 75%.
 Several tests are given during the course of the programs with a Comprehensive Exam given at the completion of each term.
-The passing score for each Comprehensive Exam is 75%.
+The minimum passing score for each Comprehensive Exam is 75%.
 All quizzes must be passed before the comprehensive exam may be taken.

 All missed or failed exams due to absenteeism or a score lower than 75% must be completed within 5 days or prior to taking the Term Comprehensive Exam, whichever is first.
 If student is not up to date with all exams or has not passed a subject within each term, the student will not be permitted to take the Comprehensive Exam for that term.
 It is the responsibility of the student to contact the office to make up or take a remediation exam.
-If a subject is not above the 75% minimum passing score, a maximum of two remedial exams per term is permitted.
+A maximum of three remedial exams per term is permitted.
 Each comprehensive exam must be passed in order to advance to the next term.
-If the student fails the comprehensive, one remediation can be taken.
-When student fails a subject, a remediation for that subject must be taken within 5 days; otherwise the student may be dropped from the program.
-If a student fails one of the term comprehensive and the remedial, the student may request to be reinstated and should follow the Reinstatement Policy in this catalog.
+If the student fails the comprehensive, one remediation comprehensive is provided.
+If a student fails a subject, a remediation for that subject must be taken within 5 days; otherwise the student may be dropped from the program.
+If a student fails a comprehensive and the remedial, the student may request to be reinstated and should follow the Reinstatement Policy in this catalog.

-At the end of the Vocational Nursing Program the student must pass the Final Comprehensive or Term 5 Comprehensive Exam.
-If the student fails the comprehensive and the comprehensive remediation, the student will receive the transcripts for the prior passed and completed terms or may request to be reinstated and should follow the Reinstatement Policy in this catalog.
+At the end of the Vocational Nursing curriculum, the student must pass the Term V or Final Comprehensive.
+If the student fails both the comprehensive and the comprehensive remediation, the student will receive the transcripts for the prior passed and completed terms or may request to be reinstated and should follow the Reinstatement Policy in this catalog.
 Reinstatement is always at the discretion of the DON and this request may be denied.
 Tuition must be up to date in payments in order to take the comprehensive exam.

-Once the student passes the comprehensive exam, they will be required to pass an exit exam in order to be considered a graduate.
+Once the student passes the Term V Comprehensive, they will be required to pass an exit exam in order to be considered a graduate.
 The students' tuition must be paid in full prior to taking the exit exam.
 See Enrollment Agreement or Schedule of Fees for cost of exit exam.
 Each student shall be allowed three attempts to pass the exit exam.
 If a student cannot pass by the 3rd attempt, they will be considered a non-graduate.
-The academic graduation of the program and awarding the diploma is always at the discretion of the Director of Nursing.
+This distinction is established by the Board of Vocational Nursing and Psychiatric Technicians.
+The academic graduation of the program and awarding the diploma or certificate is at the discretion of the Director of Nursing and is based the student meeting program requirements including attendance and passing scores.